About the Annual General Meeting

 The minutes of the general meeting, the voting results and the relevant appendices to the minutes will be available on the company’s website within two weeks after the general meeting and will be kept there for at least three months after the general meeting.

-Information about previous general meetings
+Documents related to previous general meetings

 Protection of the personal data of shareholders

 The personal data given to CapMan Plc by shareholders is used only in connection with the General Meeting and with the processing of related registrations.
-Please see the Data Protection Description (pdf) for more information.